LIV, a startup making VR gaming more interactive for audiences, raises $1M from Oculus founder, and Seedcamp – TechCrunch

 “Our hypothesis was: if we give viewers more engaging ways to participate, as opposed to what you have today with chat, polls and donations, they will,” explains Shewki.
 “We ran experiments with Beat Saber where we let audiences replace cubes with bombs and do more fun donations.
 Our experiment results over 120 days were incredible.
 Week 1 and 2: 700% higher revenue/minute through higher engagement.
 It petered out to 300% higher rev/min at 120 days, where it’s stayed.”

-In other words: take the same monetisation approach that we have seen in games like Fortnite, and apply it to the audience side of live gaming spectatorship.
+In other words, take the same monetisation approach that we have seen in games like Fortnite, and apply it to the audience side of live gaming spectatorship.
 “Creativity is our only limit here,” enthuses Shewki.